GoogleCloudPlatform/solutions-gke-init-daemonsets-tutorial/README.md

 ### Verification script

 This [`verify-init.sh`](verify-init.sh) runs checks on the nodes of the cluster to verify that the initialization completed successfully.

+### TimeSync example

+The folder [`time-sync-example`](time-sync-example) contains a real-world
+example: a Compute Engine (single VM + OpsAgent) configuration for accurately synchronizing the VM clock with monitoring of the clock synchronization accuracy, alongside the equivalent Kubernetes Engine variant - a GKE DaemonSet to configure the VMs in the node pool, supporting taint/untaint flow to prevent workload execution on nodes without synchronized time, and monitoring solution based on GKE's log collection flow.